Left Sidebar Page

 92. Only hold fast what you have until I come.
 (Revelation 2:25 ESV)

-93. Because you have kept my word about patient endurance, I will keep you from the hour of trial that is coming [Gk. about to come] on the whole world.
-(Revelation 3:10 ESV)
+93. Because you have kept my word about patient endurance, I will keep you from the hour of trial that is coming [Gk root form: mello—about] on the whole world.
+(Revelation 3:10 ESV) (YLT “that is about to come upon all the world”)

 94. I am coming soon.
 (Revelation 3:11 ESV)